dipper-mizar/chatana/README.md

 `We still have a long way to go.`

-You need to migrate the model files into your local database system:
+You need to migrate the model files into your local database system(sqlite3 by default):

 ```python
 $ sudo cd chatana